cristianoc/arc-agi-2-abstraction-dataset/README.md

 # ARC-AGI-2 Abstraction Dataset

-A dataset containing 50 generated ARC-AGI-2 task solvers with their corresponding abstraction implementations and analysis reports.
+A dataset containing 79 generated ARC-AGI-2 task solvers with their corresponding abstraction implementations and analysis reports.

 ## Overview

-This dataset contains solvers for 50 ARC-AGI-2 **evaluation tasks**, generated using an automated approach combining coding agents with abstraction-refinement techniques.
+This dataset contains solvers for 79 ARC-AGI-2 **evaluation tasks**, generated using an automated approach combining coding agents with abstraction-refinement techniques.
-All 50 solvers pass **interpolation** (i.e., they correctly solve all training examples).
-This is the **initial batch**; the dataset will be expanded over time, and future tasks may not all pass interpolation.
+All 79 solvers pass **interpolation** (i.e., they correctly solve all training examples).
+This dataset continues to be expanded over time, and future tasks may not all pass interpolation.
 The solvers were refined starting from identity functions, and identity functions are left when no solution is found.
 For details on the refinement pipeline, see the companion [compositional-program-synthesis](https://github.com/cristianoc/compositional-program-synthesis) repository.
 Each task solver includes:

 - **Task Solution**: The final working Python implementation